Koboo/endpoint-netty/README.md

 EndpointClient client = ClientBuilder.of(endpointBuilder, "localhost", 54321);
 client.start();

-TestRequest request = new TestRequest()
+// Create a new instance of the packet and set the attributes TestRequest request = new TestRequest()
         .setTestString(/* Any string here */)
         .setTestLong(/* Any long here */)
         .setTestBytes(/* Any byte[] here */);

+// Packet sending by client
 // Send the packet and do something with the ChannelFuture ChannelFuture future = client.send(request);

 // Send the packet and ignore result. client.sendAndForget(request);

+// Packet sending by server
 // Send the packet and do something with the ChannelFuture ChannelFuture future = server.send(channel, request);